afaisst/spherex_cube_simulator/README.md

           "spherex_sed_file":"../external_catalogs/SPHEREx_fluxes_matched_galsim_2020Dec8.fits", # Location of SPHEREx flux file
           "galsim_shape_directory":"../COSMOS_25.2_training_sample/", # Path to GalSim shape directory containing the shape catalog
           "galsim_input_catalog_name":"real_galaxy_catalog_25.2.fits", # Catalog name in galsim_shape_directory from where the galaxies are drawn
-          "psf_file_name":"none" # file name for PSF.
+          "psf_file_name":"none" # file name for PSF (FITS format, same pixel scale as image).
 If that is set, then psf_fwhm is not used.
-Else, set to "none" }
+Else, set to "none"
+}
 ```